pdonis/simpleblog3/README.md

 to underscores before looking up the module, so you can use hyphens, as is done below, if you find them easier to type, as I do.)

-- The ``publish`` command publishes your statically rendered blog using SSH.
+- The ``publish`` command publishes your statically rendered blog via SSH to a remote host that will serve it.
+By default it uses the ``rsync`` command, but a config setting allows you to change the command name (though it must be a command that uses the same command-line syntax as ``rsync``, such as ``scp``).
+You can also configure the command options and the SSH user, the remote hostname, and the path on the remote host to publish to.

 - The ``render-static`` command renders static versions of all the pages in your blog.
 A config setting controls the directory that